Isabella Breviary

-The Isabella Breviary (Ms. 18851) is a late 15th-century illuminated manuscript housed in the British Library, London.
+The Isabella Breviary (Ms. 18851) is a late 15th-century illuminated manuscript now in the British Library, London.
 Queen Isabella I of Castile was given the manuscript shortly before 1497 by her ambassador Francisco de Rojas to commemorate the double marriage of her children and the children of Emperor Maximilian of Austria and Duchess Mary of Burgundy.

 Origin

 The work known as the breviary of Isabella I of Castile is a Breviarium Romanum made in Flanders for a Castilian nobleman Francisco de Rojas near the end of the 15th century.
 It was a present for Isabel at the occasion of the marriage of her children with the children of Maximilian.

 Francisco de Rojas y Escobar was a Castilian diplomat who carried out several important diplomatic missions for Ferdinand.
 He negotiated the marriage between Infante Juan, the Crown Prince, and Margaret of Austria and Philip the Handsome and Infanta Joanna of Castile.
 The negotiations were finalized in 1495.
 The marriage of Joanna and Philip took place on 20 October 1496 in Lier and that of Juan and Margaret on 3 April 1497 in Burgos.
 On folio 436 verso of the manuscript, the arms of the Catholic Monarchs and of both the Wedding couples are painted.